Care Worker Injury Compensation: Your Guide to Making a Claim

 • Expenses for making necessary modifications to the care worker’s home or vehicle to accommodate any disabilities or limitations resulting from the injury, such as installing ramps, grab bars, or specialised equipment.

-It is important to work with an experienced Solicitor with proven expertise in care work claims.
-We are proud to be able to offer the services of such specialists who will handle your claim with expertise and will accurately assess the full extent of your injuries and the impact that they have had on you.
-Our Solicitors will ensure that all relevant aspects are considered when calculating the appropriate compensation amount for your claim.
+It is important to work with an experienced solicitor with proven expertise in care work claims.
+They will accurately assess the full extent of your injuries and the impact that they have had on you.
+Our solicitors will ensure that all relevant aspects are considered when calculating the appropriate compensation amount for your claim.

 Making a Claim on a No Win No Fee basis